šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 exceed 2 only when:

-The same relational‑time structure that maps Bell violations structurally also removes ΛCDM’s dark patches.
+✨ The same relational‑time structure that enables Bell‑type coherence also removes Ī›CDM’s dark patches.

-This diagram spec is designed so you (or any contributor) can implement it in SVG, TikZ, Figma, or hand‑drawn form.
+This diagram specification enables any contributor to implement it in SVG, TikZ, Figma, or hand‑drawn form.
+It visually encodes:

 1. Canvas & Axes